 I joined the Payton faculty in 2005 after having spent the previous 12 years as a full-time mathematics professor at Purdue University Calumet and DePaul University.
 I completed my doctorate in mathematics education from the University of Texas at Austin in 1993 and my B.S. degree in Mathematics from Loyola University Chicago with a minor in Linguistics.
 In my spare time, I enjoy cooking, cycling, being an ambassador of our great city, and overseeing the construction of my new home in Greece where my husband and I plan to live permanently someday.
 Payton students generally refer to me lovingly as "Doctor T".

-Benjamin loves learning and teaching, and approaches his work creatively and energetically.
-He spends a lot of his intellectual energy figuring out how to foster and maintain high-performing, supporting learning communities.
+Benjamin loves learning and teaching, and spends a lot of his intellectual energy figuring out how to foster co-accountable, team-oriented learning communities.
 He constantly asks, "How can I best utilize all the assets that my students bring to the classroom?
 How can I create meaningful opportunities for students to build agency and authority?
 How can I appropriately challenge all students?"
 He enjoys teaching students the art of questioning, and generally frames the study of mathematics as the study of creative problem-solving.
-Benjamin strives to build positive relationships with and among his students that support their learning.
+Above all, Benjamin strives to build positive relationships with and among his students that support their learning.
 He likes bowties, books, and persuasive arguments that convince him to change his mind.
 Benjamin also loves developing his practice and contributing to the professional learning community.
-In 2016-17 Benjamin and Esther Song, a colleague from Lindblom, gave a talk titled "Humanizing the Math Classroom" at the ICTM State Conference.
-He gave a talk at the National Council of Teachers of Mathematics Annual Meeting in San Antonio, Texas titled "Students Take the Lead; Fostering a Culture of Peer-to-Peer Accountability."
-He will attend Park City Math Institute's Teacher Leadership Program for the second time in June 2017 and then in July will take part in Northeastern University's Global Cohort for Experiential Education (Boston) with his colleagues Kathie Ang and Vince Vinluan.
 Outside of school, Benjamin loves crossfiting and climbing with his partner, biking around the city, enjoying good coffee, and seeing plays.